** Update 12/31/14: Videos have been posted! – https://www.virtualjad.com/2015/05/vra-live-extensibility-videos-published.html

 I’ve done small and isolated installs, I’ve done highly-available and distributed installs……Details

 Following the general availability of vRealize Operations (vROps) 6.0 and vRealize Automation (vRA) 6.2, VMware has released several integration and management packs that bring the solutions together to help streamline management between consumption and operations.
 These management packs connect external sources and “solutions” into vROps to provide a more holistic view of the ecosystem. vROps has provided this capability for a small set external sources for quite some time, but not until vROps 6 has that included more of VMware’s own cloud management solutions.
-Considering the number of VMware customers that purchase these products together (e.g. vCloud Suite or vRealize Suite), these integrations add a ton of overall value.…Details
+Considering the number of VMware customers that purchase these products together (e.g. vCloud Suite or vRealize Suite), these integrations add a ton of overall value.
+One great example is the vROps Management Pack for vRealize Automation.…Details

 Many customers have asked for the ability to move Blueprints built in the Advanced Services Designer (ASD) between environments.
 Up until vRA 6.2 this wasn’t possible – but now this capability will make moving content in and out of vRA instances significantly easier.
 Use the Import/Export wizards to move ASD Blueprints from a Test/Dev environment to a Production instance, across regions, or even across Tenants.